n-wach/protractr/README.md

 2. Run `npm install`

 3. Make changes to the TypeScript source.
-This should be done under `scripts` directory.
+This should be done under the `scripts` directory.

 4. To test your changes, run: